followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/35 Client-Side Data Validation/01 Overview.md

         End Class
     End Namespace

-To apply these validation attributes to a DevExtreme editor, create this editor using one of the `EditorFor` methods.
+To apply these validation attributes to a DevExtreme editor, create this editor using a `EditorFor` method.
 Substitute "Editor" in `EditorFor` with the editor's name.
-For example, to create the DevExtreme [TextBox](/Documentation/ApiReference/UI_Widgets/dxTextBox/) editor, you need to call the `TextBoxFor` method.
+For example, to create the DevExtreme [TextBox](/Documentation/ApiReference/UI_Widgets/dxTextBox/) editor, call the `TextBoxFor` method:

     <!--Razor C#-->
     @model ApplicationName.Models.Person